fire-cracker/SendIT-react/README.md

 - $ cd SendIT-react
 - $ npm i , to install dependencies
 - $ npm start, to start the server
-Once the server starts-up, you can query the api at `http://localhost:5000/api/v1` using the end points stated above.
+Once the server starts-up, you can query the api at `http://localhost:5000/api/v1`.

 ## Testing the app